SteveCalix/pytest_login_automation/readme.txt

 Setup steps on local environment:
 1. Install python.
 Latest version (3.12) is compatible.

-2. Create a directory where all the code will be copied or downloaded to e.g. login_automation
+2. Create a directory where all the code will be copied or downloaded to e.g. pytest_login_automation

 3. Go to the directory cd /login_automation in this case